antoniczapski/pcg-arena/docs/stage0-spec.md

 ### Example level (tiny excerpt for readability)

 Below is an illustrative excerpt showing the **shape**.
-Real payloads must be 150x16.
+Seed levels are 200 characters wide; the schema allows any width from 1-250.

 Line 1 (top row, mostly air):
 `--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------`